orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Your entire story, all of it, just a translation for what was actually happening.*
+*Just take the idea of translation another step further.
+Your entire story - all of it - just a translation for what was actually happening.*
 ***[], []***
 ***, 2XXX***